AgoraIO/agora_doc_source/en-US/markdown/Full-path Accelerator/fpa_okhttp_api.md

-`io.agora.fpa.proxy` Package includes the following classes and enums:
+The `io.agora.fpa.proxy` Package includes the following classes and enums:

 ## `FpaProxyService` class